basua0017/spark-tutorial/README.md

 #1.
 Build image from the Dockerfile:

     docker build --tag mynameisspark/pyspark-jupyter-lab .

 #2.
 Create container from image

     docker run -d -p 8888:8888 -p 4040:4040 --name jupyter-lab mynameisspark/pyspark-jupyter-lab

 #3.
-Create username password for the first time
+Create username password for the first time:

 Copy token id from docker desktop logs from the jupyter lab start area Sample link will look like this: http://localhost:8888/lab?token=2b096a8a0fdb4bbd157b13b20714c8c66bb23327d67a6b59